idvorkin/idvorkin.github.io/_td/sicp.md

 ### Why all those wonkey brackets?

+The things:

+1/ Everything is an expression (aka a function call that returns something) 2/ The only syntax is prefix notion

+This is in contrast to procedural languages which contain statements and think of "functions/sub routines as special".

+This corresonds to the models of computation:

+1/ The teuring machine

+* You interact with a a machine that has variables
+* You can set and read variables
+* You can do math
+* You get language specific control statements
+* You can call sub routines

+2/ Lambada calculus

+* Everything is a function/expression
+* Assignment is a function
+* Iteration is a function
+* Condition is a function

+Harder on brain, but more consistent

+---

 LISP is prefix notion, (funciton args), the upside of this is you enver have to guess operator precedence.
 Everythign is consistent, makes self editting much easier.

+Having everything in prefix notion makes it very consistent and easy to write code, just a bit tough on the brain.

 ### Why cons, car, cadr